caninereason/siolnanog/README.md

 ![alt text](https://github.com/caninereason/Hostel-Utopia/blob/main/assets/images/LHreport.png)

 - Bugs:
 There was a bug where the success page from the form would throw a 404 error.
-After much troubleshooting I realised that the action in the form was directed to "/success.html" and not "success.html".
+After much troubleshooting, I realized that the action in the form was directed to "/success.html" and not "success.html".

 ## Deployment

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
   - on the left is a menu, find pages and open it
-  - under Branch it will say "GitHub Pages is currently disabled.
+  - under Branch, it will say "GitHub Pages is currently disabled.
 Select a source below to enable GitHub Pages for this repository"
   - From the source section drop-down menu, select the main branch
-  - Once the main branch has been selected, press the save button to the right
+  - Once the main branch has been selected, press the save button on the right
-  - Now the message under branch should read "Your GitHub Pages site is currently being built from the main branch."
+  - Now the message under Branch should read "Your GitHub Pages site is currently being built from the main branch."

 ## How to Fork
 1. Login to [GitHub](https://github.com/).
 2. Locate the repository
 3. Click on the 'Fork' button in the upper left.
-4. Your should now have a forked version of the repository.
+4. You should now have a forked version of the repository.

 ## Credits